brunosan/brunosan.eu/_posts/blog/2013-01-17-upgrading-world-data-bank.md

 The [Open Data Catalog at the World Bank](http://data.worldbank.org/) is a fantastic resource.
 I´ve used it many, many times.
 Specially while developing the [GAIN Index](http://index.gain.org).
-I´m sure I spent hours on that domain.
+I´m sure I´ve spent hours on that domain.
 It´s astonishing the amount of information they´ve gathered on a consistent way.

 Our Gain Index indeed uses, and references roughly 80% of it´s